jshuadvd/hacks-n-notes/performance/perfmatters.md

 ex `<link rel="preload" href="http://cdn.com">`

+> These are more useful for dynamically injected assets or assets below the fold of the page.

 * `preload` DNS, TCP, SSL & HTTP Request
 * `dns-prefetch` DNS only
 * `preconnect` DNS, TCP, SSL